Suffragette: WSPU campaigns

 The suffragettes also used other methods to publicise and raise money for the cause and from 1909, the "Pank-a-Squith" board game was sold by the WSPU.
 The name was derived from Pankhurst and the surname of Prime Minister H. H. Asquith, who was largely hated by the movement.
 The board game was set out in a spiral, and players were required to lead their suffragette figure from their home to parliament, past the obstacles faced from Prime Minister H. H. Asquith and the Liberal government.
 Also in 1909, suffragettes Daisy Solomon and Elspeth McClelland tried an innovative method of potentially obtaining a meeting with Asquith by sending themselves by Royal Mail courier post; however, Downing Street did not accept the parcel.

+In 1911 suffragette organisations urged women and supporters of women's enfranchisement to boycott the 1911 census.
+Some wrote "Votes for Women" or other slogans on their census returns and others evaded the census by hiding overnight.
+Most famously, Emily Wilding Davison hid in the House of Commons overnight so that she could be enumerated in Parliament.

 1912 was a turning point for the suffragettes, as they turned to using more militant tactics and began a window-smashing campaign.
 Some members of the WSPU, including Emmeline Pethick-Lawrence and her husband Frederick, disagreed with this strategy but Christabel Pankhurst ignored their objections.
 In response to this, the Government ordered the arrest of the WSPU leaders and, although Christabel Pankhurst escaped to France, the Pethick-Lawrences were arrested, tried and sentenced to nine months' imprisonment.
 On their release, the Pethick-Lawrences began to speak out publicly against the window-smashing campaign, arguing that it would lose support for the cause, and eventually they were expelled from the WSPU.
 Having lost control of Votes for Women the WSPU began to publish their own newspaper under the title The Suffragette.